A method to construct exponential families by representation theory: Related work

 \subsection{Transformation model}

-A Transformation model is one of parametric models in statistics, which enables us to understand many families of probability measures on sample spaces comprehensively and have good properties on statistics \cite{Barndorff-Nielsen89}.
-However, by the definition of transformation models, the overlap between transformation models and exponential families is too small not to include many important families of probability measures on sample spaces which admit group actions (see Section~1.3 in \cite{Barndorff-Nielsen78a}).
+A transformation model is one of the parametric models in statistics, which enables us to understand many families of probability measures on sample spaces comprehensively and have good properties on statistics (\cite{Barndorff-Nielsen89}).
+However, transformation model has a problem that the overlap between transformation models and exponential families is too small.
+Therefore, it fails to include many important families of probability measures on sample spaces which admit group actions (see Section~1.3 in \cite{Barndorff-Nielsen78a}).
 Our method clear up the problem by using representation theory.
-In fact, our method generates many useful exponential families invariant under the transformation group (see Table~\ref{tab:1}).
+In fact, our method generates many useful exponential families invariant under a transformation group (see Table~\ref{tab:1}).